deepsense-ai/seahorse/docs/operations/split.md

 ---

 Splits [DataFrame](../classes/dataframe.html) into two separate `DataFrames`.
-Each row from the input `DataFrame` will always be in one of the result `DataFrames`, but never in both.
+Each row from the input `DataFrame` will always end up in one of the result `DataFrames`, but never in both.

 The `Split` operation does not preserve row order.